Kiprov/Utilities/DOORS/Entity Spawner/README.md

 entity:Run()
 -- entity:Pause()
--- entity:Resume()
 -- entity:IsPaused()
 -- entity:Despawn()
 ```
-Now you may have noticed there are some functions associated with the entity u created("entity:Run()","entity:Pause()","entity:Resume()","entity:IsPaused" and "entity:Despawn")
+Now you may have noticed there are some functions associated with the entity u created("entity:Run()","entity:Pause()","entity:IsPaused" and "entity:Despawn")
 Let's go over what each function does!
+# Entity Functions
 # entity:Run()
-This function as you may have guessed spawns the entity into the game.
+This function spawn the entity into the game.
-# entity:Pause()
-This function as you may have guessed pauses the entity so it cant move.
-# entity:Resume()
+# entity:Pause(bool)
-As you may have guessed this function resumed the entity if it was paused.
+This function allows u to pause or resume the entity via a boolean value.
 # entity:IsPaused()
-This function checks whether the entity is paused or not and returns either true or false.
-Useful in some conditions.
+This function returns the state of the entity(paused or running).
 # entity:Despawn()
-As you may have guessed this function despawns the entity if it was spawned in the game.
+This function completely removes the entity from the game.
-# Epilogue
+# End of the setup
-Now that you know what each function does it's time for you to create awesome custom entities out there and use them for anything(ex:a mode, a entity spawner hub, etc.).
+Now that you know what each function does it's time for you to create awesome custom entities out there and use them for anything(ex:a mode, an entity spawner hub, etc.).